 Roscoe Collegiate ISD is currently in its fifth year as an Early College.
 The Early College program has experienced consistent growth over the past four years.
 The Fall 2013 Semester began with over 100 of the 110 students in grades 9 through 12 enrolled in 265 college classes, totaling 824 hours.
 Completion rates for the Associate Degree have also grown steadily from one student four years ago, to 52% of the 2011 graduating class, 58% of the 2012 graduating class, and 73% of the 2013 graduating class.
 The current expectation for the Class of 2014 is approximately 89%, nearing the original goal of 90% associate degreed graduates by 2015.

 As a result of the initial Early College endeavor, Roscoe Collegiate is now heavily invested in a college readiness program, AVID, for all students in grades 7 through 12.
-Additionally, the entire district has adopted a Common Instructional Framework that is comprised of the 21st Century skills, in which employers are demanding proficiency among their employees.
+Additionally, the district has adopted a Common Instructional Framework that is comprised of the 21st Century skills, of which employers are demanding proficiency among their employees.
 As a means of assessing the level of student engagement in the Common Instructional Framework, the district has also adopted the Harvard Instructional Rounds Model, consisting of both internal and external assessment of student engagement on a weekly basis.
 Finally, the district is partnering with a world leader in understanding and educating poverty, The Leadership and Learning Center, located in Denver, Colorado.
 The focus of this partnership is to close the literacy gap among low-socioeconomic learners by grade 3, thereby empowering these students to become truly college ready by grade 9 and beyond.